jessesquires/Foil/README.md

 ## Usage

 You can use `@WrappedDefault` for non-optional values and `@WrappedDefaultOptional` for optional ones.
-You may wish to store all your user defaults in one place, however, that is not necessary.
-Any property on any class can use this wrapper.
+You may wish to store all your user defaults in one place, however, that is not necessary. **Any** property on **any type** can use this wrapper.

 ```swift
 final class AppSettings {